orthecreedence/cl-async/README.md

 --------------------
 ### TODO
  - Error handling.
-Need to catch errors in user code and fire appropriate cleanup functions and/or call appropriate "fail" callbacks.
+Need to catch errors in user code and fire appropriate cleanup functions and/or call appropriate "event" callbacks.
 Right now this isn't really happening.
 More on this below.
  - Tests/benchmarks

 ### Error handling
 One thing that is *not* solidified yet is error handling.
-The arguments for error/failure callbacks will most likely stay the same, but the data passed into them will most likely change in the near future.
+The arguments for fail/event callbacks will most likely stay the same, but the data passed into them will most likely change in the near future.

-Also, I need to figure out when it makes sense to auto-close connections (for uncaught exceptions and such) and when to call failure callbacks.
+Also, I need to figure out when it makes sense to auto-close connections (for uncaught exceptions and such) and when to call event callbacks.
 Right now, everything works great until something goes wrong.

 As I build a few applications with this library, except this to solidify, but